 Centuries past, when a person wanted to publish a book, they needed to seek commitments from people to buy it before it went to print.
 People effectively coughed up the cash to show their support.
-And then the publisher would send it to print.
+And then the publisher would send the book to print.

-Crowdfunding works on similar principles.
+Crowdfunding works the same way.
 You have an idea and people ‘buy in’ to the idea, with cash, to help get it off the ground.
-Effectively sourcing funding from what is termed the ‘crowd’.
+Effectively sourcing funding from we call the ‘crowd’.

 Crowdfunding offers an opportunity to source relatively modest contributions from a large number of people, rather than seeking larger sums from a small pool.